 - You want to ensure that your entire body is moving towards the floor simultaneously.

-And that’s it for the floor push ups.
+That concludes the floor push ups.

-4. Twist Push Ups • Elite
+Twist Push Ups for Elite

 The Twist Push Ups is a strength exercise from the Exercise for Better Bones program specifically designed for the Elite Level.
 The exercise targets the muscles of the chest, triceps, deep abdominals and back.
 It also targets the bones in the wrist, spine and hips.

-4.1 Twist Push Ups • Instructions
+Twist Push Ups • Instructions

 The twist push ups is done once you’ve mastered your floor push ups.